close

 ```html

-Beyond guided tours of the key sites of the Normandy landings, Flo documents the stories of veterans, based on interviews, in order to keep them alive for future generations.
+Besides guided tours on the key points of the Normandy landings, Flo documents the stories of veterans, based on interviews, in order to perpetuate them for future generations.

 ```